-Spring is just around the corner, with sailing season right behind.
+Spring is just around the corner, with spring sailing season right behind.
 Are you ready?

 You say you don’t have a boat to sail this spring?
 Well I can fix that.
 I’ve got three and and can only keep one.
 So two of the Tidal Life sailboats are for sale – Nameless and Eternal Project.